lightonai/pylate/docs/documentation/training.md

 from pylate import evaluation, losses, models, utils

 # Define model parameters for contrastive training
-model_name = "output/answerai-colbert-small-v1"  # Choose the pre-trained model you want to use
-batch_size = 32  # A larger batch size often improves results, but requires more GPU memory num_train_epochs = 1  # Adjust based on your requirements
+model_name = "bert-base-uncased"  # Choose the pre-trained model you want to use batch_size = 32  # A larger batch size often improves results, but requires more GPU memory num_train_epochs = 1  # Adjust based on your requirements